BartSte/khalorg/README.md

 - [vdirsyncer](<https://github.com/pimutils/vdirsyncer>): synchronizes calendars and addressbooks between servers and the local file system

 ## Motivation
 I use org mode to manage my agenda and my notes.
 However, in a professional setting, you are often required to use proprietary software for your agenda, like Office 365.
 Luckily, programs exist that can synchronize agendas from different sources, by implementing the CalDav standard.
-Personally, I like to use vdirsyncer for synchronization my agendas, and khal to access and manipulate the agena items.
-To bridge the gap between khal and org mode, only 1 program exists called: khalel.
-However, this program is designed for emacs.
-Since there are also org mode users outside of emacs (e.g. neovim), `khalorg` aims to be a general interface between khal and org mode.
+Personally, I like to use `vdirsyncer` with `khal` to synchronize my agendas.
+To bridge the gap between `khal` and `org mode`, only 1 program exists called: `khalel`.
+However, this program is designed for `emacs`.
+Since there are also org mode users outside of `emacs` (e.g. `neovim`), `khalorg` aims to be a general interface between `vdirsyncer`/`khal` and `org mode`.

 Based on the above, the following workflow is desired: